zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

 **5.5 Concluding perspective**

 This study is intentionally scoped as a proof-of-mechanism.
-Demonstrating that $`C_{bio}`$ can be acutely elevated in humans—with safety, quantifiable effect size and a clear analytical pipeline—would mark a pivotal step toward an evidence-based **“coherence medicine.”** Whether sustained elevation of $`C_{bio}`$ (and the underlying $`\alpha_{RT}`$it is hypothesised to track) translates into clinically meaningful outcomes will now hinge on rigorous, longer-term trials and on the field’s ability to standardise both measurement and intervention across laboratories.
+Demonstrating that $`C_{bio}`$ can be acutely elevated in humans, with safety, quantifiable effect size and a clear analytical pipeline, would mark a pivotal step toward an evidence-based **“coherence medicine.”** Whether sustained elevation of $`C_{bio}`$ (and the underlying $`\alpha_{RT}`$it is hypothesised to track) translates into clinically meaningful outcomes will now hinge on rigorous, longer-term trials and on the field’s ability to standardise both measurement and intervention across laboratories.

 **6 Conclusions**